 Which charities have breached the code in relation to FPS?

-As of 1 August 2020, 69 requests haven’t been accessed by 22 charities.
-You can download a list of these charities below.
+As of 1 August 2022, 21 requests have not been accessed by 11 charities.